ruslandoga/pitch2/pitch.md

 # Google Maps in Bangkok

-Right now it good but can better.
-Taking BTS as example, some of GTFS data is already present like the station locations, but timetables and fares are missing.
-GTFS-RT data is missing completely.
+Google Maps in Bangkok are useful but have room for improvement.
+For example, the BTS has some GTFS data like station locations.
+However, timetables and fares are not yet included.
+Additionally, GTFS-RT data is currently missing.

 ---

 <!-- class: invert -->
 <!-- backgroundColor: #191919-->

-# Inaccurate Timetables
+# Timetable Issues

-Google Maps on iOS and Android attempts to interpolate the timetable from ["every 6 minutes"](#tldr)

 ![bg right:40% contain](./img/ios-phloen-chit-fake-departures.png)

+Google Maps on iOS and Android tries to estimate the timetable from [rules](https://www.bts.co.th/eng/service/timetable.html) like ["every 6 minutes,"](#tldr) which can be misleading.

 ---

-# Fake Real-Time
+# Interpolated Location

-Real-time position is also interpolated.
+![bg right:40% contain](./img/ios-phloen-chit-fake-real-time.PNG)

+Current train location is interpolated based on time.
 A quick way to identify it is to notice that the green "On Time" label is replaced with a gray "Scheduled".

-![bg right:40% contain](./img/ios-phloen-chit-fake-real-time.PNG)

 ---